oatlog/oatlog/doc/report/main.typ

 The HIR allows rewrite rules to be simplified, both individually and as a group.
 Rules first experience individual optimization, merging identical variables, deduplicating premises, etc. The rewrite rules are then expanded for semi-naive evaluation, in which every rewrite rule is replaced with multiple other rules with differently tagged premise atoms.
-Semi-naive expansion can cause redundant rules, which are detected and removed.
+Semi-naive expansion can lead to redundant rules, which are detected and removed.

 === TIR, trie IR

 After HIR optimization and semi-naive expansion, the rewrite rules of the theory are jointly query planned while converting to TIR -- trie intermediate representation.
-The query planning follows a greedy heuristic within the confines of a worst-case optimal Generic Join.
+The query planning follows a greedy heuristic within the confines of a worst-case optimal Free Join.
 TIR is motivated by the insight that many rules have overlapping premises, as illustrated by @fig_trie_ir, which can be exploited by matching rewrite rules jointly in a trie.
 This is one of Oatlog's novel contributions.
 The trie is a tree where the root matches everything, edges add additional premise constraints and